christo/rum/README.md

 Once the VM boots with the provided image (after much debugging) the main sequence of puzzles is revealed in a hilarious adventure.

+You might like to use [clueslurp](https://github.com/christo/clueslurp), my streaming command-line filter for grabbing the "publications" which appear in the console output, signifying each
+_achievement unlocked_ moment.